pcustic/password-reset-example-app/README.md

 ## Features of the app
-As already mentioned, this is very basic app with no fancy frontend, just Python (Flask) and some HTML.
-It's sole purpose is to showcase one idea how to implement password reset flow in Flask.
+As already mentioned, this is a very basic app with no fancy frontend, just Python (Flask) and some HTML.
+Its sole purpose is to showcase one idea how to implement password reset flow in Flask.
 You can register, log-in and reset your password while logged out.
 It uses email to send out URL that redirects user to a page for creating new password.